About Dr. John Filo

 It was the lectures and teachings of Swami Sarvapriyananda and his predecessor Swami Vivekananda - a direct disciple of Sri Ramakrishna that resonated deeply.
 Advaita - Nondual - Vedanta is a philosophy of Hinduism that is based on the sacred texts of the upanishads.
 Tat tvam asi - that thou art - is the underlying essence of Advaita.
 In this Jnana path of Yoga, the technique is in using our every day life to make that truth be known and experienced.
 A sattvic mind is an essential pre-requisite to discern the seer from the seen.
 Using the three states of consciousness; the awakened, dream and deep sleep states, one is able to recognize the real from the unreal and ultimately realize the all-pervading consciousness that illumines it all.
 The purification of the mind and cultivation of the inherent sattva through the practice of meditation was the key to Nididhyasana.

 From a western scientific perspective, MBT - My Big TOE (theory of everything) - by theoretical physicist Tom Campbell is one of the closest theories to Advaita Vedanta I've come across.
 His research into out-of-body experiences, altered states of consciousness and the underlying mechanics of the nature of reality stand as a beacon of light for the scientifically-minded seeker (Jnani).
-I feel it's the only viable rescue mission for the die hard western materialist stuck in an objective quagmire.
+It' s definitely a step in the right direction.

 Maharishi Mahesh Yogi - who brought Transcendental Meditation to the west and the infamous Guru to the Beatles continues to be a refreshing spirit of integrating the rational and trans-rational, the absolute and the relative.
 His message was simple: Meditation - however deep you want to take it - will only heighten your experience of life and your expression in this world.
 Just infuse it into your daily practice and the rest will take care of it self.
 It's just that simple.